SAKryukov/storage-free-pass/doc/article.md

 ### Using or not Using Public Web Storage?

 There is nothing wrong with it.
-Your Web page with your instance of Storage-free Pass can be itself password-protected (but than you would need to remember one more password), and it would be relatively week protection.
+Your Web page with your instance of Storage-free Pass can be itself password-protected (but then you would need to remember one more password), and it would be relatively weak protection.
 So what?
-If someone steal your files, this person would only get information on your account and user names.
-However, if you think this is too sensitive information, don't do it.
-Your passwords cannot be obtained anyway, neither your master password no your account passwords.
+If someone steals your files, this person would only get information on your account and user names.
+However, if you think this is too sensitive information, don't do it, but you would not need to worry about your passwords.
+Neither your master password nor your account passwords can be obtained anyway.

 ## Implementation